 9.1.24

-Mental Health of a Solo Parent - Part 1
+Mental Health of a Solo Parent - Part 1 - Work/Life

 I want to open this by saying that although I have been in a relationship for almost 4 years, we don’t live together and therefore I am classed as a “single parent”.
 I actually hate the term “single parent” and prefer the term “solo parent”.